Souk21/jsfx-lint/README.md

   @block
   b = 2;
   ```
-  This behavior of joining section text is not yet implemented in `jsfx-lint`,  which keeps multiple @section of the same type separate.
+  This behavior of joining section text is not yet implemented in `jsfx-lint`,  which currently keeps multiple `@section` blocks of the same type separate.
 Work is planned to address this in the future.
 - [JSFX looks in the `REAPER/Effects` directory when resolving imports.](https://askjf.com/index.php?q=7154s) Right now, `jsfx-lint` only knows about the default `Effects` path (`~/.config/REAPER/Effects` on Linux, `%APPDATA%\REAPER\Effects` on Windows, and `~/Library/Application Support/REAPER/Effects` on macOS).
-It's currently not possible to specify additional/alternative paths for imports.
+It is currently not possible to specify additional or alternative paths for imports.
 This is planned for a future release.
-- Right now `jsfx-lint` does not show style or warning lints that are located in the output of a preprocessor block (i.e. `<? ?>`).
+- Currently, `jsfx-lint` does not show style or warning lints that are located in the output of a preprocessor block (i.e. `<? ?>`).
 This is to avoid flooding the output with lints that are not relevant to the user.
 This should be a flag/config option in the future.
-- There are still a lot of simple optimizations that can be done to the linter.
+- There are still many simple optimizations that can be done to the linter.
-- Lints ideas:
+- Lint ideas:
-  - Warn about unknown `option`, or wrong params for `option`
+  - Warn about unknown `option`, or incorrect parameters for `option`
   - Track shadowed state for functions to be able to report when a function is unused because it is shadowed
   - Warn when a variable does not need to be an `instance`, and could be a `local`
   - `slider()` function lints